-Cobb County police said they were called to a report of a person shot around 2:20 p.m.
-Saturday and found Siller – the club’s director of golf – shot in the head near the green of the course’s 10th hole.
+Cobb County police responded to a report of a person shot around 2:20 p.m. and found Siller on the green of the 10th hole of the Pinetree Country Club in Kennesaw, according to a news release from the police department.

-Someone had driven to the green in the truck – a white Ram 3500 pickup – and shot Siller when Siller arrived to see what was going on, a member of the club told CNN affiliate WXIA.
-The shooter then fled, WXIA reported.
+The suspect had driven to the green in a white Ram 3500 pickup truck and shot 46-year-old Siller when he went to see what was going on, a member of the club told CNN affiliate WXIA.
+The suspect then fled, WXIA reported.

-One of the slain men was Paul Pierson, the registered owner of the Ram 3500, police said.
-The name of the other slain man was not released.
+One of the men was identified as Paul Pierson, the registered owner of the Ram 3500, but the other victim has yet to be identified, according to police.

 Investigators told CNN they are asking residents to check their doorbell video for any clues.